parnitha2027/High-Speed-TIA-Photodetector/Simulation/README.md

 The important point is that the component values were not selected completely arbitrarily.

 They were investigated through simulation before the design was moved to the physical implementation.

+14. What is the complete design flow?

+The overall project can now be understood as:

+Optical requirement
+        ↓
+Electrical requirement
+        ↓
+Select photodiode
+        ↓
+Select suitable high-speed op-amp
+        ↓
+Determine initial Rf/Cf
+        ↓
+LTspice / PSpice simulation
+        ↓
+Frequency-response analysis
+        ↓
+Gain / bandwidth / peaking / stability evaluation
+        ↓
+Adjust component values if necessary
+        ↓
+Finalize circuit values
+        ↓
+Create schematic
+        ↓
+Assign footprints
+        ↓
+PCB layout
+        ↓
+Fabrication
+        ↓
+Hardware testing

+So simulation was not a separate activity unrelated to the PCB.

+It was the stage where we asked:

+"Before we physically build this circuit, does our proposed design actually meet the required high-speed behavior?"